convox/docs/docs/reference/app-parameters.md

 ### IamPolicy

 Specify the ARN of a custom IAM policy to add the the Service's [Task Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) at runtime.
+Unless the service has the [Policies](/application/services) parameter set, then it will not be used at service level.

 ### InternalDomains